jasonltorchinsky/EZ_PARALLEL_project/README.md

 # Documentation

 The documentation for `EZ_PARALLEL` was generated using [Doxygen](https://www.doxygen.nl/index.html), and may be found in the `EZ_PARALLEL_project/doxygen_bin/html` subdirectory as a series of `.html` files.
-Open the `index.html` file with you favorite web browser to navigate it.
+Open the `index.html` file with your favorite web browser to navigate it.

 # Contact Information